nanorepublica/site/contact.md

 ## Packages

-With every client I look to understand their mission, vision and values
+With every client I look to understand their mission, vision and values; essentially their reason for existing.
+I do this to craft & create a digital presence that matches you.

 ### Squarespace Website

 This package will provide a complete production ready website.
-This includes 4 pages by default and will match your brand
+This includes 4 pages by default that will match your existing brand.
+Extra pages are priced at £150 per page.

 Prices start at £1000

 ### Brand Design

+2 logos (& inverse options), 2 patterns, submark, images for social media, business cards (moo.com),

 Prices start at £1500

-### Squarespace Website and Brand Design
+### Brand Design and Squarespace Website

-This is the full works.
-I will build out
+This is the full works, a combination of both of the above packages, the ideal thing to get your business online.

 Prices start at £2500